2016 Melbourne Storm season

-The 2016 Melbourne Storm season was the 19th in the club's history, they competed in the 2016 NRL season and were coached by Craig Bellamy, coaching for his 14th consecutive season during which he coached his 350th Game.
-Melbourne Storm were also captained in 2016 by Cameron Smith, who was the sole captain for the team since 2008 making this his 9th consecutive season.
+The 2016 Melbourne Storm season was the 19th in the club's history competing in the 2016 NRL season.
+The team was coached by Craig Bellamy in his 14th consecutive season, during which he coached his 350th match.
+Cameron Smith continued as team captain, his ninth season in the role since he was appointed as sole captain in 2008.
 In the pre-season the Storm competed in the 2016 Auckland Nines tournament, reaching the semi-finals.

 Storm kicked off the season with three straight wins despite playing below their best.
-Marika Koroibete scored a double in a season-opening win against the Dragons while Will Chambers did the same the following week in a 34-16 triumph over the Gold Coast.
-Two losses soon followed against the Sharks and Bulldogs before a Round 7 golden point-win over Wests Tigers saw Melbourne hit their straps.
+Marika Koroibete scored two tries in a season-opening win against the Dragons while Will Chambers did the same the following week in a 34–16 triumph over the Gold Coast.
+Two losses soon followed against the Sharks and Bulldogs before a round 7 golden point win over the Wests Tigers saw Melbourne hit their straps.
 Cooper Cronk's 85th minute field goal in that game kick-started a stellar run for Storm that saw them win 13 of their next 14 games to move into top spot on the NRL ladder.
-Cronk went on to play his 300th NRL game in a Preliminary final later in the season – becoming just the 25th player to reach that mark.
-The team managed to do that whilst also experiencing one of the longest injury lists the Club has seen.
+Cronk would make his 300th NRL appearance in the preliminary final later in the season — becoming just the 25th player to reach that mark.

+The team managed to win the minor premiership, securing the J.J.
+Giltinan Shield for the second time since 2010 whilst also experiencing one of the longest injury lists the club had seen.
 With their outside back stocks all but depleted, Cheyse Blair, rookie Suliasi Vunivalu and mid-season signing Ryan Morgan were all handed Storm debuts.